kumu/docs/overview/collaboration.md

 ![Conflicts Step 4](/images/merge-4.png)

 ...you're all set.
-If only handling conflicts in the real world were this easy!
+If only handling conflicts in the real world was this easy!

-## Public projects

-Public projects allow you to easily share and build upon the work of the whole Kumu community.
-For more information, view the [project architecture guide](/guides/project-architecture.html).

-## Presentations
+## Create a presentation

 Presentations combine the best of PowerPoint, Prezi, and Kumu into one easy-to-use tool.
-You'll find presentations by clicking the menu in the upper left of your map.
-Here's a quick guide to getting started:
+You can create a new presentation and edit existing presentations by clicking the menu icon <i class="fa fa-bars"></i> in the upper left of your map, then clicking **PRESENTATIONS**.
+For more info on the power of presentations, watch the video below, or [check out our full guide on presentations](/guides/presentations.md)

 <iframe src="https://player.vimeo.com/video/118975099" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## Embeds
+## Create a share/embed link

-Embeds make it easy to include an interactive, read-only version of your map on a blog or wesbite.
-Click the more button in the lower right corner of your map and then choose "embed map on another website".
-Learn more about embeds [here](/guides/share-and-embed.md).
+Share/embed links make it easy to send somebody an interactive, read-only version of your map, or embed that version on a blog or website.
+To create a share/embed link, click the ellipsis **...** in the [bottom toolbar](/overview/map-editor.md#bottom-toolbar), then choose "Share / embed this map".
+For more information about share/embed links, including customizeable options, [check out the full guide](/guides/share-and-embed.md).